andrewkeller/REALbasic-Common-KFS-BSD/README.txt

         |- Of
         |- Classes

 At this point, you should have full access to the whole library from your main project.

-INITIALIZATION

-Currently, all of the code in this repository can compile without checking out any submodules.

-The following command should successfully add this repository as a submodule in your repository:

-  git submodule add git://github.com/andrewkeller/REALbasic-Common-KFS-BSD.git "RB Common KFS BSD"
+See http://kellerfarm.com/life/rbvcp/ for a more detailed article on this approach to using libraries with REAL Studio.